-- Visit the Ohio Department of Higher Education website. - Contact your school counselor. - Visit the Tecumseh High School College Credit Plus webpage.
-All information for the 2023-24 school year will be posted on the website by January 26.
+- If you did not attend the CCP in January, please contact your school counselor. - Visit the Tecumseh High School College Credit Plus webpage.
+All information for the 2024-25 school year has been posted. - Visit the Ohio Department of Higher Education website.